Rosi2143/openhab-addons/bundles/org.openhab.binding.ecovacs/README.md

 - [11] Only present if device can control power level.
 Possible values vary by device: 'normal' and 'high' are always supported, 'silent' and 'higher' are supported for some models
 - [12] Only present if device supports True Detect 3D
 - [13] Only present if device has voice reporting
-- [14] Only present if device has a mopping system.
+- [14] Only present if device has a mopping system and is older than the Deebot X8 generation.
 Possible values include 'low', 'medium', 'high' and 'veryhigh'
+- [15] Only present on Deebot X8 or newer.

 ## Command Channel Actions